karelbilek/pdftops-wazero/README.md

-Convert PDF to PS in cgo-less portable code, just with WASM.
+Convert PDF to PS in cgo-less portable go, just with WASM+wazero.

 It's one part of PDF-to-PDF/A conversion.